TulioAbreu/my-anime-songs/README.md

 ![MyAnimeSongs](https://github.com/TulioAbreu/my-anime-songs/workflows/JavaScript%20workflow/badge.svg?branch=master)

-My-Anime-Songs

-This is a tool for getting all songs from the animes you've seen (based on your MyAnimeList profile).
-It uses node-fetch package for scrapping your profile animes and search into MyAnimeList pages all associated theme songs.

-**Important:** Please be careful when modifying the application.
-Be friendly with the scrapped websites to avoid possible temporary/permanent blocks.
+# MyAnimeSongs

+This is a tool that checks your MyAnimeList profile and returns a JSON file containing Youtube URLs for all anime songs from your list (aka opening and ending songs).
+After that you may use the JSON content as you wish.

+Please, be careful while configuring the `timeBetweenRequests`, you can be temporarily blocked.

 # Dependencies

-- NPM;
-- Node;
+- Node
-- Typescript;
+- NPM

 # Getting started